WalrusCow/canvas/README.md

-Canvas
+Snake
 ======

-Conway's game of life and Snake in the canvas.
+Snake in the canvas.